ishubham21/profiles-browser-extension/README.md

  * Select 'Load Unpacked' option from top

- * Browse the location of the saved project
+ * Browse the location of the saved project and double-click the folder containing all the files.

  * You're good to go now.
 You'll be able to locate the extension in the extensions' section